jjordy/swr-devtools/README.md

 #### Usage

-**WARNING THIS LIBRARY IS IN ITS INFANCY AND WILL HAVE LOTS OF BUGS**

 **``swr - 0.2.0`` is required at minimum because it makes the cache available.**

 Import the devtools component and pass it your instance of the swr cache and mutate function.